West Virginia Court Records

 What is the Purpose of Tort Law in West Virginia?

-The purpose of tort law in West Virginia is to ensure that the plaintiff receives damages as compensation for any harm they suffered following a civil wrong.
-It also provides a way to hold defendants that commit civil wrongs liable, to serve as a deterrence for future torts.
+The purpose of tort law in West Virginia is generally to ensure that the plaintiff receives damages as compensation for any harm they suffered following a civil wrong.
+It also provides a way to hold defendants who commit civil wrongs liable, to serve as a deterrence for future torts.

 What is a Tort Claim in West Virginia?

-Interested persons can file a tort claim in West Virginia to receive monetary damages as compensation for the injuries sustained, following a civil violation done by another party.
-Tort claims can arise as a result of negligence, car accidents, medical malpractice, and the likes.
-Tort claims can be filed against individuals, business, or government agencies.
-However claimants should note that the process for tort claims against the government is different from that against an individual.
+Interested persons may file a tort claim in West Virginia to receive monetary damages as compensation for the injuries sustained, following a civil violation done by another party.
+Tort claims may arise as a result of negligence, car accidents, medical malpractice, and the like.
+Tort claims may be filed against individuals, businesses, or government agencies.
+However, claimants should be aware that the process for tort claims against the government generally differs from that against individuals.

 How Do You File a Tort Claim in West Virginia?

-Interested individuals shall bring tort claims in West Virginia at the Magistrate Court or Circuit Court located in the county where the defendant resides or where the incident happened.
+Interested individuals may bring tort claims in West Virginia at the Magistrate Court or Circuit Court located in the county where the defendant resides or where the incident happened.

 What Does a Tort Claim Contain in West Virginia?

-Features of a tort claim in West Virginia include the following:
+Features of a tort claim in West Virginia usually include the following:

 - Name and address of the individual filing a tort claim